Be a community safety volunteer

 Every year our lifeboat crews and lifeguards save the lives of hundreds of people and rescue thousands more.
 But the stark reality is, we can’t save everyone.

 Through our prevention work, we strive to reduce fatalities and incidents in, on and by the water.
-And it’s our aim to halve coastal drowning in the UK and Ireland by 2024.

 Types of community safety volunteering roles